turbot/steampipe-plugin-godaddy/docs/tables/godaddy_domain.md

   status <> 'ACTIVE';
 ```

-### List domains that are eligible to transfer now
+### List domains that are eligible for transfer at the moment

 ```sql
 select